 . ► Explicitly teach the skills of paraphrasing and summarizing.
+It is not enough to tell students to “put it in your own words” or “don’t copy” because many don’t know what else to do.
 Primary Sources, the Library of Congress and English Learners.
 “I have always imagined that Paradise will be a kind of library.” – Jorge Luis Borges Siempre imaginé que el Paraíso sería algún tipo de biblioteca. – Jorge Luis Borges When I received the invitation to apply to the Library of Congress Summer Institute, I must admit that I was a little intimidated by the proposition.

 In my mind, the Library of Congress was a place for university graduate students, lawyers, judges, and others interested in extensive, scholarly research.
 How could time-strapped teachers utilize such a massive collection of information?
 I didn’t have to worry.
 The experience at the Library of Congress Summer Institute showed me how.
 At the Library of Congress, I found a rich resource to support teaching and learning at all grade and language proficiency levels.